zinebk-anche/Walmart_Sales_Analysis/README.md

 # Walmart_Sales_Analysis
 A project to practice sales analysis using SQL on a fictive Walmart dataset.
+The project data and questions are from ...

 ## Overview
 This project aims to provide insights into Walmart's sales transactions across three branches in Burma.
 The analysis covers product performance, customer segments, and sales trends.